From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail: Implementation Methods

 \subsection{Mesh}

-Our gold-standard representation is a high-resolution mesh of a female character walking for 60 frames, downloaded from Mixamo.~\cite{AdobeMixamo} Each frame is also captured from 60 cameras on a hemispherical rig (3{,}600 images in total; see Figure~\ref{fig:dataset}).
+The mesh representation serves as our high-fidelity baseline, in which the captured character is rendered directly using standard skinned mesh animation.
 Our four Mesh LoDs are generated using Blender’s Decimate modifier.
 The base model (L0) and three simplified versions are created by applying decimation ratios of 1.0, 0.5, 0.25, and 0.125, yielding face counts of 27,048; 18,436; 10,811; and 5,864 respectively.
 Reducing the polygon count of animated characters to generate geometric mesh LoDs is a common practice to improve rendering performance in crowds \cite{Beacco2016Survey, dong2019real}.
-Edge-collapse or “collapse” type decimation (as used in Blender) provides control over face count reduction while preserving shape and animation fidelity.
+Edge-collapse or “collapse” type decimation (as used in Blender) provides control over face count reduction while preserving shape and animation fidelity as shown in Figure~\ref{fig:mesh_LoD}.